venysssssssssss/AwsOverview/README.md

 #### 4.13.3.
 EC2 Spot Instances

 - Can get a discount of up to 90% compared to On-demand
-- Instances that you can “lose” at any point of time if your max price is less than the current spot price
+- Instances that you can "lose" at any point of time if your max price is less than the current spot price
 - The MOST cost-efficient instances in AWS
 - Useful for workloads that are resilient to failure